abdshomad/cloudflare-ai-worker-audio-transcriber/README.md

 ## How It Works

 1.  **Enter Credentials**: The application first prompts you for your Cloudflare Account ID and an API Token.
 This is required to authenticate with the Cloudflare AI API.
 2.  **Upload Audio**: You can then upload an audio file (e.g., MP3, WAV, M4A).
 The app supports files up to 200MB.
+Transcription starts immediately.
-3.  **Transcribe**: For large files, the app splits the audio into smaller chunks directly in your browser.
-It then sends each chunk sequentially to the Cloudflare AI API endpoint.
+3.  **Chunking (for large files)**: For files larger than 5MB, the app splits the audio into smaller chunks directly in your browser.
+You can adjust the chunk size.
+The app then sends each chunk sequentially to the Cloudflare AI API endpoint.
 4.  **Display Result**: Once all chunks are transcribed, the resulting text is combined and displayed in a clean, readable format.

 ## Getting Started